meshalsaud/Django-roadmap/README.md

 https://www.valentinog.com/blog/tutorial-api-django-rest-react/

-Thanks and be close for future updates
+Thanks and be close for future updates.
 Meshal Alanizy